kathrynhamilton/textbooks/MachineLearning/w266NLP.md

 Sentiment Analysis is computationally identifying and categorizing opinions expressed in a piece of text, especially in order to determine the writer's attitude towards a particular topic.

-Reviews are a good way to explore sentiment and text understanding. <br><br>
+Reviews are a good way to explore sentiment and text understanding.

 Scherer Typology of Affective States: